-We understand how challenging it can be to navigate the process of removing a personal representative.
-With our expert guidance, we’ll ensure your concerns are addressed with the utmost care and attention..
+We understand how challenging it can be to navigate the process of removing an executor or personal representative.
+With our expert guidance, we’ll ensure your concerns are addressed with the utmost care and attention.

 What is a personal representative?